Ancona

-Ancona (/æŋˈkoʊnə/, also /ænˈ-, ɑːnˈ-/; /it/) is a city and a seaport in the Marches region of central Italy, with a population of around 101,997 as of 2015.
+Ancona (/æŋˈkoʊnə/, also /ænˈ-, ɑːnˈ-/; /it/) is a city and a seaport in the Marche region of central Italy.
+The city of Ancona has an estimated population of around 99,469 as of 2025.
 Ancona is the capital of the homonymous province and of the region.
-The city is located 280 km northeast of Rome, on the Adriatic Sea, between the slopes of the two extremities of the promontory of Monte Conero, Monte Astagno and Monte Guasco.
+The city is located 280 km northeast of Rome, on the Adriatic Sea, between the slopes of the two extremities of the promontory of Monte Conero, Monte Astagno, and Monte Guasco.
 The hilly nature around Ancona is a strong contrast to the flatter coastline in areas further north.

 Ancona is one of the main ports on the Adriatic Sea, especially for passenger traffic, and is the main economic and demographic centre of the region.

+As a result of Ancona's elbow shape facing the sea, Ancona is one of the few cities in the world and the only city in Italy where it is possible to see both sunrise and sunset over the sea.